Spike Art Magazine is a Berlin-based quarterly magazine on contemporary art offering independent, meaningful and accessible art criticism.

 Originally founded in Vienna by the artist Rita Vitorelli in 2004, Spike features essays and analysis by leading critics, curators and thinkers on artists making work relevant to and in many cases impacting on current developments or issues from the aesthetic to the technical.
 Situated between art theory and practice, it's a magazine not afraid of controversy and provocation.

-About Issue 80: The State of the Arts, from the publisher:
+About Issue 83: Food, from the publisher: